 Meade & Hamilton designed six additional Bratenahl residences: the Corning home at 281 Corning, the Haysmar Complex at 10221 Lake Shore, the Strong home at 10494 Lake Shore, the Sheffield home at 13003 Lake Shore, the Coe home at 13303 Lake Shore, and the Johnson home at 13405 Lake Shore.

 The design of the 24-room home is notable because the lake could be viewed from virtually every room in the house.
 The spacious great hall ran centrally from the front to the back of the house as a way to provide not only a panoramic view but direct access across the outdoor terrace to the front lawn and the lakeshore.
 Off the center hall was the formal living room with a marble-framed fireplace and oversized windows offering a lake view.

 A stunning library was also off the center hallway at the front of the house.
 Bulkley transported the oak paneling and the fireplace from the family home at 2926 Euclid Avenue.
 A black marble fireplace and dark chestnut walls made the library feel darker than the breezy living room.

 A formal dining room at the back of the house and the smaller breakfast room had views of the lake.
 The second floor was accessible by front and back stairways.
 An elevator ran from the basement to the second floor.
-Five suites on the second floor, with four facing the lake, had their bath or a sitting room or both.
-The third floor with three smaller bedrooms and a shared bathroom was for the servants.
+Five suites on the second floor, with four facing the lake, had their bathroom, a sitting room, or both.
+The third floor, with three smaller bedrooms and a shared bathroom, was for the servants.